 There are the obvious consequences possible jail time, fines, suspension of your driver’s license but you may also face mandatory DWI education courses, community service, evaluations for substance abuse, the installation of an ignition interlock device, and much more.
 With such a dramatic range of possible outcomes, it is easy to see why the guiding hand of an attorney could help make sense of the DWI process.

-At The Law Office of Daniel Lazarine, that’s exactly what we want to provide you when you face DWI issues in Galveston County.
+At our office, that’s exactly what we want to provide you when you face DWI issues in Galveston County.

 One frequent consequence of a DWI arrest is the confiscation of your license.
 You should receive a Temporary Driving Permit, a piece of yellow paper that is valid for 40 days after you are arrested.
 On the 41st day after you are arrested, your license will automatically be suspended if you have taken no action.